cncf/tag-app-delivery/website/README.md

 Once the workspace is up, DevPod will start your IDE.
 Open up a terminal to execute the server startup script

 ```
-/bin/bash .devcontainer/start.sh
+/bin/bash .devcontainer/start-server.sh
 ```
-Navigate to localhost:1313 with your browser to view the site.
+Navigate to http://localhost:1313 with your browser to view the site.

 ### Run directly on machine

-To set up a local dev environment make sure you have [Hugo Extended](https://gohugo.io/installation/linux/#editions) and [npm](https://www.npmjs.com/) installed, then run the following:
+To set up a local dev environment make sure you have [Hugo Extended](https://gohugo.io/installation/linux/#editions) and [npm](https://www.npmjs.com/) installed, then run the server startup script:

 ```
-git clone git@github.com:cncf/tag-app-delivery.git
-cd tag-app-delivery
-git submodule update --init --recursive
-cd website
-npm install
+/bin/bash .devcontainer/start-server.sh
 ```

-You can then run the site using `hugo server`.
+the output will tell you which port the webserver is serving.

 ## Add content to website
 Generally speaking, there are three types of content we feature on the website: